AriArash44/frontend-mentor/16.eProductPage/README.md

   Semantic HTML, proper ARIA attributes, and keyboard navigation support are implemented throughout.

 - **GitHub Pages:**
-  Used for deploying the front‑end project via a static build.
+  Used for deploying the project via a static build.

 ## Demo